jeromebelpaire/training-cloud/README.md

     The output reveals two passwords along with the user name, both passwords can be used.

-15. Login in azure container registry:
+15. Login in azure container registry (docker needs to be running for this):

     `docker login trainingcloudACR.azurecr.io --username trainingcloudACR`